HWA Team: History

 HWA was responsible for managing the AMG Mercedes team in the Deutsche Tourenwagen Masters (DTM).
 HWA AG was founded in 1999, and takes its name from Hans-Werner Aufrecht, who established AMG in 1967.
 Towards the end of 1998 Aufrecht sold a majority interest in AMG to DaimlerChrysler AG.
 As part of the process, the motor racing department and parts of the customised vehicles construction business were spun off and transferred to HWA AG.

 Between 1998 and 1999, HWA carried out the production of the Mercedes Benz CLK-GTR Straßenversion, building 20 cars with a further six roadster models built from spare parts in 2002.

 It was announced on 9 May 2018 that HWA would join Formula E for the 2018-19 season.
 Their drivers were to be Gary Paffett, their reigning DTM champion and former McLaren Formula One driver Stoffel Vandoorne.
 For the 2019-20 season, Mercedes joined Formula E in an official capacity by taking over the HWA entry and renaming it to Mercedes-EQ Formula E Team.

 In October 2018, HWA was named as one of ten teams that would make up the grid for the inaugural season of the newly rebranded FIA Formula 3 Championship.
 In January 2019, the team entered into a partnership with Arden International for the FIA Formula 2 Championship.
 On 16 October 2019 it was announced that HWA would take over Arden's entry completely for the 2020 Season following their withdrawal.
 The following month, the team named incumbent Arden driver Artem Markelov as their first driver.

-In October 2021 was announced that HWA will leave the FIA Formula 3 Championship after three seasons, during which they claimed four wins and 10 podiums.
+In October 2021, it was announced that HWA will leave the FIA Formula 3 Championship after three seasons, during which they claimed four wins and 10 podiums.
 Their assets were purchased by Van Amersfoort Racing.

 For the 2024 FIA World Endurance Championship, HWA provided the research and development efforts for the Isotta Fraschini Tipo 6 LMH-C’s 3.0-liter single turbo V6.
 The car made its maiden start in the season-opening 2024 Qatar 1812 km.